maximilianwiesmann/maximilianwiesmann.github.io/_pages/research.md

 Preprints
 ======
 * *Toric Fiber Products in Geometric Modeling* (2023).
-Joint with Eliana Duarte and Benjamin Hollering. [arXiv:2303.08754](https://arxiv.org/abs/2303.08754)
+Joint with Eliana Duarte and Benjamin Hollering. [arXiv:2303.08754](https://arxiv.org/abs/2303.08754).
+To appear in Proceedings of 6th International Conference on Geometric Science of Information GSI'23.